 Lily is delighted to see me … ”Not now, Lily … not now … can you give her her food, O? …”

-I unscrew the circular alarm from the ceiling, and press all sorts of buttons and shake the coloured wires … anything to make the dreadful, piercing din stop.
-Right in my ears now … Dringgggggggggg!
+I unscrew the circular alarm from the ceiling, and press buttons and shake coloured wires … the din right in my ears now … Dringgggggggggg!

 My wife A is on the phone, saying she can drive home to sort it out, knowing I have only an hour or so before I get my bus.

-She has been working really hard, aa and dealing with the kids when she gets home — I work afternoon into late evening when in the newspaper — and the last thing I want to do is add to her fatigue.
+She has been working really hard, then dealing with the kids when she gets home — I work into late evening when in the newspaper — and the last thing I want to do is add to her fatigue.

 This concern, of course, comes out in snapping at her to not even think of coming home, and does she think I can’t deal with this, or what?

-I had tried tripping various fuse switches in the electrics box in the hall, but no joy — K shouts at me through the closed door to tell me the telly has gone off.
+I had tried tripping various fuse switches in the electrics box in the hall — K shouts at me through the closed door to tell me the telly has gone off.

-I resist — barely — the recurring urge to grab the wires now dangling from the ceiling and alarm, and just yank them off.
+I resist — barely — the urge to grab the wires now dangling from ceiling and alarm, and just yank.

-Oh, and while this is going on, O tells me it is raining, so a frantic barefooted hop in the pounding deluge to bring in the washing A had left outside, and back in again to Alarm-ageddon.
+O tells me it is raining, so a frantic barefooted hop in the pounding deluge to bring in the washing A had left outside, and back in to Alarm-ageddon.